 Aggie Creative Collective Memorandum of Understanding:

 Creative Sample Submission

-The piece(s) you submit should be as fully formed as possible, but still in need of further revision.
-Additionally, you should submit a piece that you feel comfortable reading to a wider public audience.
-Finally, due to the intensive nature of the residency, your submission(s) for acceptance should be the writing you plan to revise during a portion of the residency.
+The piece(s) you submit should be as fully formed as possible, but still in need of further work or revision.
+Additionally, you should submit a piece that you feel comfortable presenting to a wider public audience.
+Finally, due to the intensive nature of the residency, your submission(s) for acceptance should be the creative work you plan to develop during a portion of the residency.

-The following pieces of criteria will used by the ACC committee to judge the strength of your writing sample:
+The following pieces of criteria will used by the ACC committee to judge the strength of your creative sample:

-- Is the basic grammar, spelling, and punctuation correct?
-Is action (action including dialogue) and figurative language used to reinforce the theme?
-Do you use vivid, detailed images and intensely felt emotion to make the writing come alive?
+- Are the genre conventions adhered to and accurate?
+Is action (action including dialogue) or figurative language used to reinforce the theme?
+Is vivid, detailed images, visuals, and intensely felt emotion used to make the project come alive?

-- Does the formatting make the text understandable?
+- Does the format of the sample make the work understandable?

 1. Prose submissions should be no more than 15 pages double-spaced.
 Acknowledge if the submission is a sample of longer work.